Beginner's Guide to Watching Motorsports STEP.1

 Motorsports are sports that use vehicles (machines) such as cars and motorcycles to compete in "speed" and "skill."Racing worldwide, the top-tier races include automobile racing F1 (Formula One) and motorcycle racing MotoGP™, and in Japan, F1 is held at SUZUKA CIRCUIT, while MotoGP™ is held at Mobility Resort MOTEGI.

-In addition to F1 and MotoGP™, various types of races are held worldwide, and the "2025 All Japan Super Formula Championship Round 10, Round 11, Round 12 24th JAF Suzuka Grand Prix" held on November 22 (Sat) and 23 (Sun, Holiday) is the highest level and fastest automobile race in Japan.
+In addition to F1 and MotoGP™, various types of races are held worldwide.
+The "Queen Yoko Cup 2025 All Japan Super Formula Championship Rounds 10, 11, and 12 24th JAF Suzuka Grand Prix," held on November 22 (Sat) and 23 (Sun, Holiday), is the highest-level and fastest automobile race in Japan.

 - Trivia: What types (categories) of motorsports are there at the circuit?